ErkanHatipoglu/100-days-of-code/day_14_higher_lower_game/README.md

 ## Flowchart
-The flowchart of the "Number Guessing Game" is as follows:
+The flowchart of the "Higher Lower Game" is as follows:

 ## References